-6.0 RESPONSIBILITIES
+6.0 RESPONSIBLITIES

-6.1.
-The Chair of the HSC shall identify those members and alternates who, in addition to him/herself, may act as designated Reviewers.
+- 6.1.
+The Chair of the HSC shall identify those members who, in addition to themselves, may act as designated Reviewers. - 6.2.

-- 6.2.
 Designated Reviewer(s) shall carry out expedited reviews according to the procedures outlined in 7.0 (below).
 The designated Reviewer(s) may exercise all of the authorities of the full committee except that the Reviewer(s) may not disapprove the research.
 Additionally, the Reviewer may refer the study to the full committee for review. - 6.3.
-The full committee, in considering a study initially submitted for expedited review, shall in addition to performing their usual review make a determination whether future reviews of the same study shall be by expedited or full Committee review. - 6.4.
-Protocol Lead Investigators (PLIs) requesting an expedited review by the HSC shall follow this policy and the procedures outlined in 7.5 (below). - 6.5.
-The Compliance Specialist who processes the initial application for expedited review shall make an initial determination that the application meets the criteria for expedited review and is complete enough to permit review, and shall assign a designated Reviewer with no obvious conflicts of interest from among those members identified as eligible by the Chair.
-In making these determinations, the Compliance Specialist shall consult with the Chair and/or designated Reviewers as needed.
+The full committee, when considering a study initially submitted for expedited review, in addition to performing their usual review, shall make a determination whether future reviews of the same study shall be by Expedited or Full Committee review. - 6.4.
+Protocol Lead Investigators (PLIs) requesting an expedited review by the HSC shall follow this policy and the procedures outlined in 7.0 (below). - 6.5.
+The Compliance Specialist who processes the initial application for expedited review shall make an initial determination that the application meets the criteria for expedited review and is complete enough to permit review, and shall assign a Designated Reviewer with no obvious conflicts of interest from among those members identified as eligible by the Chair.
+In making these determinations, the

+Compliance Specialist shall consult with the Chair and/or Designated Reviewers as needed.